bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/features/code-selection.md

 When you run the `go-asyncapi` tool, you must decide what code you want to generate: publisher, subscriber or both.
 The `pub`, `sub` and `pubsub` cli subcommands are used for this purpose.

-The group of `--only-*` cli flags selects the appropriate entity types to generate, excluding the others.
+The group of `--select-*` cli flags selects document entities to generate, excluding the others.
 E.g.
-`--only-channels` generates the code only for the channels.
+`--select-channels-all` generates the code only for the channels.
 Flags can be combined, e.g.
-`--only-channels --only-schemas` generates the code both for the channels and schemas.
+`--select-channels-all --select-schemas-all` generates the code both for the channels and schemas.

 There are special cli flags that select particular AsyncAPI entities.
-They accept a [regular expression](https://en.wikipedia.org/wiki/Regular_expression), and the tool selects only those entities whose names matched this expression.
+They accept a [regular expression](https://en.wikipedia.org/wiki/Regular_expression), and the tool selects only those entities whose names in document matched this expression.
 These flags also can be combined.
 Some examples:

-* `--channels-re '^user''` generates the code only for the channels that names start with **user**.
+* `--select-channels-re '^user''` generates the code only for the channels that names start with **user**.
-* `--models-re '^foobar$'` generates the code only for the models named **foobar**.
+* `--select-models-re '^foobar$'` generates the code only for the models named **foobar**.
-* `--servers-re 'prod'` generates the code only for the servers that names contain a substring **prod**.
+* `--select-servers-re 'prod'` generates the code only for the servers that names contain a substring **prod**.

 ### Exclusion

-`--ignore-*` cli flags, on the contrary, exclude the appropriate entities from the generation, keeping others.
+`--ignore-*` cli flags, on the contrary, exclude entities from the generation, keeping others.
 E.g.
-`--ignore-channels` generates the code for everything except the channels.
+`--ignore-channels-all` generates the code for everything except the channels.
 Flags can be combined, e.g.
-`--ignore-channels --ignore-schemas` generates the code for everything except the channels and schemas.
+`--ignore-channels-all --ignore-schemas-all` generates the code for everything except the channels and schemas.

 `--ignore-*-re` flags tells the tool to exclude the entities whose names match the regular expression.
 Some examples: